digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-24.md

 * Will be attending the cosimcps workshop this afternoon.

 #### Jim Woodcock
-* Submitted the proposal on an International Cenre-to-Centre Collaboration on Robotic Digital Twins (RoboTwin).
+* Submitted the proposal on an International Centre-to-Centre Collaboration on Robotic Digital Twins (RoboTwin).
 * Working on a DFF proposal on Security by Design for Mobile Autonomous Robots (RoboSec-DK).
 Deadline: 30th September 2020.

 #### Stakeholder 3